microsoft/vs-diagnostics-demo-recipe-app/tips/NoSideEffects.md

 2. Launch `Recipe.Web` and navigate to the root page.
 This should cause the controller above to run and the breakpoint to hit.

-3. Back in VS go to the watch window enter the expression `limit`
+3. Back in VS go to the watch window enter the expression `limit`.

 ![Watch 'limit' added with a value of 10](NoSideEffect-AddFirstWatch.png)